-Details of the job It is employer responsibility to write a detail about the nature of the job in an employment contract.
+Details of the job: It is an employer’s responsibility to write details about the nature of the job in an employment contract.

-Remuneration Details A clear breakdown of remuneration will help both employee and employer to have a clear understanding of what investment an organization is making in its employees.
-It should include a detail of basic salary, allowance, insurance, provident fund, and all the deductions or facilities to which the employee is entitled.
+Remuneration details A clear breakdown of remuneration will help both employee and employer to have a clear understanding of what investment an organization is making in its employees.
+It should include details of basic salary, allowance, insurance, provident fund, and all the deductions or facilities to which the employee is entitled.

-Annual leave and holidays Normally the details about annual leave and holidays can be found in the organization calendar.
-However, mentioning those things in an employment contract will make it easier for an employee to understand.
+Annual leave and holidays Normally, details about annual leave and holidays can be found in the organization’s calendar.
+However, mentioning those things in an employment contract template will make it easier for an employee to understand.

 Details of work arrangements The workplace of an employee, the possibility of a client-side visit, and the working environment should be clearly mentioned in an employment contract.
 Those details will help a new employee to know more about the working environment of the office.

 Probation or probation period is a status given to new employees of a business or organization.
-This allows the employer to evaluate the progress and skills of the new employee, and monitor other aspects of the employee such as interaction with co-workers, customers, supervisors; reliability; and honesty.
-Because not everything comes out in an interview, the probationary period gives both parties time to assess whether the employee is a proper fit.
+This allows the employer to evaluate the progress and skills of the new employee, and monitor other aspects of the employee such as interaction with co-workers, customers, and supervisors; reliability; and honesty.
+Not everything comes out in an interview.
+So, the probationary period gives both parties time to assess whether the employee is a proper fit.
 The probationary period varies widely depending on local labor laws.
 A probationary period allows the employer to terminate the employee that is not suitable for the position.

 Why is an Employment Contract important?

-An Employment Contract is a contract signed by both parties.ie; employee and the employer.
+An Employment Contract is a contract signed by both parties.
+Which are the employee and the employer.
 It binds both parties to their duties and responsibilities and thus helps in minimizing disputes between an employee and employer in the future.
 Here are 3 basic reasons why it is important for both parties.

-An Employment Contract is an agreement between an employee and employer, which safeguards the rights of both parties in case of any disputes in the future.
+In a nutshell, an Employment Contract is an agreement between an employee and employer, which safeguards the rights of both parties in case of any disputes in the future.
 It should have a clear understanding of roles, responsibilities, payments, and benefits.
-So, a well-written employment contract helps to set a better relationship between the employer and employee and also aid in the success and growth of any organization.
+So, a well-written employment contract template helps to set a better relationship between the employer and employee and also aids in the success and growth of any organization.